 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-With the leaves starting to turn from green to fiery red and vibrant orange, and crisp air on its way, the time has come to prepare your garden for the fall, and I hope these fall gardening tips will get you started.
-This season, Arborjet makes it easy to maintain a sustainable garden with its new line of natural and organic garden care products, featuring ARBORChar™, AzaSol™, NutriRoot®, Eco-Mite Plus® and Eco-PM®.
+With the leaves starting to turn from green to fiery red and vibrant orange, and crisp air on its way, the time has come to prepare your garden for the autumn, and I hope these simple gardening tips will get you started.

-What do I do to my garden in the fall?
+What should I do to my garden in the fall?

 Check Soil pH